mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 - for member in `Store`: create/update/delete
 - for collector in `PickupDate`/`PickupDateSeries`: create/join/update/delete

-Collectors have also an option after food pickup to leave a feedback.
+Collectors have also an option after food pickup to leave a `feedback`.

 ### Foodsaving Apps